jaredpalmer/formik/docs/tutorial.md

 };
 ```

-As you can above, `useField()` gives us the ability to connect any kind input of React component to Formik as if it were a `<Field>` + `<ErrorMessage>`.
+As you can see above, `useField()` gives us the ability to connect any kind input of React component to Formik as if it were a `<Field>` + `<ErrorMessage>`.
 We can use it to build a group of reusable inputs that fit our needs.

 ## Wrapping Up

 Congratulations!
-You've create a signup form with Formik that:
+You've created a signup form with Formik that:

 - Has complex validation logic and rich error messages
-- Properly displays errors messages to the user at correct time (after they have blurred a field)
+- Properly displays errors messages to the user at the correct time (after they have blurred a field)
 - Leverages your own custom input components you can use on other forms in your app

 Nice work!
 We hope you now feel like you have a decent grasp on how Formik works.